DayOfHeat/Kalyba/README.md

 # Kalyba

+*How fair!
+How modest!
+How discreet!
+How bashfully demure!*

-*A file launching CLI that believes Ranger was "very much mistaken"*
+A simple and configurable file launching CLI

 # Installation

 Run `make clean install` in the installation folder